mvallim/live-custom-ubuntu-from-scratch/README.md

        linux-generic
    ```

+   The next steps will appear, as a result of the packages that will be installed from the previous step, this will happen without anything having to be informed or executed.

    1. Configure grub
       <p align="center">
         <img src="images/grub-configure-01.png">
       </p>

+   2. Don’t select any options
       <p align="center">
         <img src="images/grub-configure-02.png">
       </p>

+   3. Only confirm “Yes”
       <p align="center">
         <img src="images/grub-configure-03.png">
       </p>